Best FPS Mouse for 2020

 Best Mouse For FPS Games Buying Guide

-So what separates gaming mouses specifically from FPS mice?
+So what separates regular gaming mice specifically from FPS gaming mice?
 The line’s pretty fuzzy, and there’s a lot of overlap between the two.
-While there are a number of different features you could count off regarding the essential features of a mouse for FPS games, the truth is that there are going to always be exceptions for mouse gaming.
-The perfect mice for games can depend significantly on what type of first-person shooters you like and what your preferred play style is.
+While there are a number of different features you could count off regarding the essential features of a gaming mouse for FPS games, the truth is that there are going to always be exceptions for mouse gaming.
+The perfect mice for games can depend significantly on what type of first-person shooters you like and what your preferred style of gameplay is.

-In this guide, we’re going to dig deep into the fundamentals of mouse design so you can understand what features you should be looking for and get to know the technology that powers these cool devices.
-Once you’ve read this guide, you should be able to confidently shop for a mouse for FPS games even if you decide to extend your search and read beyond our review list.
+In this list, we’re going to dig deep into the fundamentals of mouse design so you can understand what features you should be looking for and get to know the technology that powers these cool devices.
+Once you’ve read this list, you should be able to confidently shop for the best FPS mouse for your needs at your chosen price point, even if you decide to extend your search and read beyond our review list.

-Most people haven’t put a lot of thought into how a mouse sensor works, but the truth is that the technology that goes into this type of device is actually incredibly complicated and fascinatingly roundabout.
-No matter what type of sensor your mouse uses, what’s inside is essentially a camcorder.
-Just like many traditional cameras, a mouse makes use of what’s known as a CMOS sensor.
+Most people haven’t put a lot of thought into how a mouse sensor works, but the truth is that the technology that goes into this type of device is actually incredibly complicated and fascinatingly precise.
+No matter what type of sensor your mouse uses or what price of the mice you’re looking at, what’s inside is essentially a camcorder.
+Just like many traditional cameras, gaming mice make use of what’s known as a CMOS sensor.

 All of this happens too fast to notice.
 Mouse movement registers in a matter of milliseconds, and in that time, your mouse is weaving image after image into video, analyzing the little details that arise from small defects in the surface it’s rolling over, and then surmising the right movement and directing it to the screen.
 It’s an incredibly complex process that’s resolved quickly.